uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Each side travels in its own vessel: the Indians in a birch bark canoe, representing their laws, customs, and ways, and the whites in a ship, representing their laws, customs, and ways.”
 See: Williams Jr., Linking Arms Together, 12–13.
 43. “Two-Row Wampum Centers Idle No More Toronto Rally, Not the Royal Proclamation,” October 9, 2013, BasicNews.ca, http://basicsnews.ca/two-row-wampum-centers-idle-no-more-toronto-rallynot-the-royal-proclamation/.
-44. United Nations, Declaration on the Rights of Indigenous Peoples, Article 40, http://www.un.org/ esa/socdev/unpfii/documents/DRIPS_en.pdf.
+44. United Nations, _Declaration on the Rights of Indigenous Peoples_, Article 40, http://www.UN.org/ esa/socdev/unpfii/documents/DRIPS_en.pdf.
 45. United Nations General Assembly, Human Rights Council, UN Expert Mechanism on the Rights of Indigenous Peoples, “Access to Justice,” 23, http://www.ohchr.org/Documents/Issues/IPeoples/ EMRIP/Session6/A-HRC-EMRIP-2013-2_en.pdf.
 46. United Nations General Assembly, Human Rights Council, UN Expert Mechanism on the Rights of Indigenous Peoples, “Access to Justice,” 6, 8, 22–24, http://www.ohchr.org/Documents/Issues/ IPeoples/EMRIP/Session6/A-HRC-EMRIP-2013-2_en.pdf.